 At that moment I would never have believed the type of trips I would be doing not many years in the future.
 I even made a few overnight trips and found navigating at night very easy as you could see the shore navigation lights so easily.

 I kept pushing myself to go further and further on my Pandora, Andromeda, mainly during my three week vacations.
 After a few years I once spent my vacation going up the Trent-Severn Canal (8 days - 8 hours a day using my trusty Honda 7 hp 4-stroke outboard) and then sailing 30 hours non-stop to the North Channel in Lake Huron.
 Spent a week there, then sailing almost non-stop back through Lake Huron and Erie, Welland Canal and back across Lake Ontario.

 The Pandora did the 1,000 miles in three weeks with no sweat at all.
 It is such an easy boat to manage and sail and very comfortable even in the awful short high steep waves you can get on the Great Lakes sometimes.
 The secret is to keep the sail area small when the wind gets up.

 A number of years later I came across a charming 21 year old French girl at the Toronto Boat Show who was displaying her 22' sailboat which she had just sailed solo from France to the Barbados in the Mini-TRANSAT singlehanded race.
 We talked for hours inside her little boat and it was a major inspiration for me.

-I then decided to take a summer off - unpaid leave of absence for five months - and challenged myself to circumnavigate all of the Great Lakes in one summer.
+I then decided to take a summer off - unpaid leave of absence for four months - and challenged myself to circumnavigate all of the Great Lakes in one summer.